 We stored several features as metadata for our analysis.
 The \texttt{area} feature groups questions into four distinct legal categories: private law, public law, criminal law, and interdisciplinary.
 The \texttt{course} feature represents course information, while the \texttt{jurisdiction} feature classifies questions into one of three legal jurisdictions: Swiss, international, or generic.
 In addition, the \texttt{language} feature indicates the language of the exams, either English or German.
+The English and German questions are independent items drawn from distinct exams and are not parallel translations.
+We deliberately avoided translation due to the complexity and risk of semantic drift in legal contexts (see also \citep{niklaus_swiltra-bench_2025}).
 The binary label \texttt{none\_as\_an\_option} identifies MCQs where the option ``None of the statements'' (``Keine der Aussagen'') appears; this attribute is applicable exclusively to MCQs.
-Another feature, \texttt{n\_tatements}, specifies numerically how many statements each MCQ includes, again relevant only for MCQs. furthermore, the binary label \texttt{negative\_question} indicates whether the question is phrased negatively (e.g. ``Which of the following statements are incorrect?''), which is onece again relevant only for MCQs.
+Another feature, \texttt{n\_statements}, specifies numerically how many statements each MCQ includes, again relevant only for MCQs. furthermore, the binary label \texttt{negative\_question} indicates whether the question is phrased negatively (e.g. ``Which of the following statements are incorrect?''), which is once again relevant only for MCQs.
 Lastly, the feature \texttt{year} specifies when the exam was administered.